bipster/harmontown-video-downloader/README.md

 Copy `harmontown.properties.template` to `harmontown.properties` and fill in these properties:
 * `script.output.dir` -- The directory path on your computer whereto you want these files downloaded. `/example/path/format/` If your filepath has spaces in it, put this in double-quotes.
+Use this forward-slash format even if you are on a Windows machine.
 * `harmontown.username` -- Your login username
 * `harmontown.password` -- Your login password